adriantich/DnoisE/README.md

 ### __WHAT'S NEW?__
 #### __In version 1.0.2__
-- In the later version the entropy correction was disabled due to a problem when reading the parameters.
+- In the previous version the entropy correction did not work correctly due to a problem when reading the parameters.
 - Now abundance filtering is possible using the *-d* parameter.
-- We have changed the Levenshtein module in order to make the installation easy but no difference in results have been found.
+- We have improved the Levenshtein module in order to make the installation easy.
-- Now the binary is produced by the nuitka software which takes more time but retrieves fewer errors.
+- Now the binary is produced by the nuitka software which takes more time but produces fewer errors on most systems.
 - We have modified the info.csv output file to retrieve more information when running with entropy correction.
-- If the User wants to customize the correction formula, this can be done in an easier way.
+- We improved the way the correction formula is customized, should the user choose to do that.
-- The Entropy computation now is easier to use.
+- The Entropy computation now is easier to use as separate module for other software.
-- For fasta files, accepts no ';' at the end of the description line of the sequence
+- For fasta files, the program accepts no ';' at the end of the description line of the sequence.

 ### __INSTALLING DnoisE__